fabri1983/menuapp/README.md

 * Unit test the services, parsers, converters, etc. Test the use of Guice's dependency injection.

+* Move Test utils to parent pom and generate a test-jar.

 * Revisit the list of `FIXMEs` and `TODOs`.